ashok2216-A/Fruits_-_Vegetable_Recognition/README.md

 # Finaly Model Deployment :

-your saved model have been deploy into cloud or edge devices
+Our saved model have been deploy into cloud or edge devices

 Suggested Products :